-During pregnancy and the birthing process, the umbilical cord and placenta supply the developing child with nutrients and oxygen that are essential to healthy development.
+During pregnancy and the birthing process, the umbilical cord and placenta supply the developing child with nutrients and oxygen essential to healthy development.

-When the supply of oxygen is reduced or shut off entirely, it can cause hypoxic ischemic encephalopathy.
-This is a brain injury caused in part by lack of oxygen.
+When the supply of oxygen is reduced or shut off entirely, it can cause hypoxic-ischemic encephalopathy.
+Typically, hypoxic-ischemic brain damage is caused in part by a lack of oxygen.

-The interruption in the supply of oxygen rich blood to the child's brain can have serious implications on the baby though it developmental years and into adulthood.
+The interruption in the supply of oxygen-rich blood to the child's brain can have severe implications for the baby through its developmental years and into adulthood.

-In some of these birth asphyxia cases, a child may develop cerebral palsy or other neurological complications which will almost uniformly require extensive medical care.
-A child can also suffer from brain damage due to the perinatal asphyxia.
+In some of these asphyxia cases, a child may develop cerebral palsy or other neurological complications, which will almost uniformly require extensive medical care.
+A child can also suffer from brain damage due to severe perinatal asphyxia.
 If this has happened, there may have been medical malpractice.

 Chicago Medical Malpractice Lawyers for Perinatal Encephalopathy Cases

 If your infant's injury is the result of medical malpractice, you can file a legal claim.
 Likewise, when a doctor has committed medical negligence, you can file a medical malpractice lawsuit.

 At Rosenfeld Injury Attorneys, LLC, we will obtain the necessary medical records and work with medical experts to help you file your complaint.
 Please give one of our birth injury lawyers a phone call today or fill out a contact form to set up your free consultation.